Francisco Tárrega: Biography

 To enlarge his guitar repertory and to make use of his considerable knowledge of keyboard music, he soon began transcribing piano works of Beethoven, Chopin, Mendelssohn and others.
 Tárrega and his wife moved to Madrid, gaining their living by teaching privately and playing concerts, but after the death of an infant daughter during the winter, Maria Josefa de los Angeles Tárrega Rizo, they settled permanently in Barcelona in 1885.
 Among his friends in Barcelona were Isaac Albéniz, Enrique Granados, Joaquín Turina and Pau Casals.

 Francisco Tárrega and María José (María Josefa) Rizo had three more children: Paquito (Francisco), Maria Rosatia (María Rosalia) (best known as Marieta) and Concepción.
 On a concert tour in Valencia shortly afterward, Tárrega met the wealthy Concepción Gómez de Jacoby, who became a valuable patron to him.
-She allowed him and his family use of part of her house outside Barcelona.
+She allowed him and his family the use of part of her house outside Barcelona.
 Later she took him to Granada, which later inspired the guitarist to write Recuerdos de la Alhambra, which he first dedicated to Concepción in 1899 with the title "A Granada."
 He later dedicated a revised published version of this piece to Alfred Cottin, the French guitarist he had met in Paris while participating in a concert on a visit accompanied and almost certainly sponsored by Gómez de Jacoby.

 From the later 1880s up to 1903, Tárrega continued composing and traveling, but limited his concerts to Spain.
 In 1900, Tárrega visited Algiers, where he was said to have heard a repetitive rhythm played on an Arabian drum and the following morning composed Danza Mora based on that rhythm.
 In about 1902, he cut his fingernails and created a sound that would become typical of those guitarists later associated with his school.
 The following year he went on tour to Italy, performing in Rome, Naples, and Milan.

 In January 1906, he was afflicted with paralysis on his right side, and though he would eventually return to performing, he never completely recovered.
 He finished his last work, Oremus, on 2 December 1909.
 He died in Barcelona thirteen days later, on 15 December, at the age of 57.